-Gas flaring destroys crops by contaminating the surrounding air and soil.
+GAS FLARING destroys crops by contaminating the surrounding air and soil.
 Health impacts include skin rashes and respiratory infections, as well as increased risk for asthma and cancer.

 The villagers dismissed the FLA request after reaching a confidential settlement.
 While the terms of the settlement are confidential, the plaintiffs are pleased with the outcome.
-The villagers later submitted documents from Chevron Corp. to the court in Nigeria.

-EarthRights believes that this may be the first case in which a public interest group has used a Foreign Legal Assistance request to assist communities in obtaining information from an American multinational.
+ERI believes that this may be the first case in which a public interest group has used a Foreign Legal Assistance request to assist communities in obtaining information from an American multinational.